-- Loud sound of Radio, Speaker System, Television is also a major source of Noise Pollution.
+- The loud sound of Radio, Speaker Systems, and Television is also a major source of Noise Pollution.

 - Construction Activities such as constructing buildings or any real estate architecture.

-- Industries are also major sources of Noise Pollution because of the machines they use produces noise in an excessive amount which is unbearable.
+- Industries are also major sources of Noise Pollution because the machines they use produce noise in an excessive amount which is unbearable.

-- Automobiles also generate a lot of noise pollution in the surrounding by sound of their engine and by blowing horn excessively.
+- Automobiles also generate a lot of noise pollution in the surrounding by the sound of their engine and by blowing horns excessively.

-- Aviation field is another major source of Noise Pollution as taking-off and landing of a plane makes undesirable and unbearable noise up to 130dB.
+- The aviation field is another major source of Noise Pollution as the taking-off and landing of a plane make undesirable and unbearable noise up to 130dB.

-- Home appliances such as Mixer Grinder, Washing Machines, Pressure Cooker etc. also produce unwanted sound i.e. Noise.
+- Home appliances such as Mixer grinders, Washing Machines, Pressure cookers, etc. also produce unwanted sounds i.e. Noise.

-- Animal sounds such as howling or barking of a dog is also a source of Noise Pollution.
+- Animal sounds such as the howling or the barking of a dog are also a source of Noise Pollution.

-- Sound of lightning and thunderstorm, Hurricanes, cyclones also causes noise pollution.
+- Sound of lightning and thunderstorm, Hurricanes, and cyclones also cause noise pollution.

 Effects of Noise Pollution